No. 12 North Carolina beats No. 4 Gonzaga 103-90

+This time, facing a team that ranked No. 1 in the AP Top 25 a week ago, the Tar Heels (8-2) shot 57 percent in the first half to build a 14-point lead at the break.
+And they never let the Zags closer than eight after halftime.

+"I think we needed it, just to show ourselves how good we can be," senior guard Kenny Williams said.
+"We see everybody talking about 'Carolina's defense is horrible' and all that, so we just need to show ourselves how good we can be and the potential we could play with going deep into the season."

-Luke Maye added 20 points and 16 rebounds for the Tar Heels, who led by 14 at halftime and never let the Zags closer than eight after the break.
-The marquee nonconference game featured two of the nation's best offensive teams who lived up to those reputations, yet it was the Tar Heels' work on the boards that proved just as important.
+UNC finished the game shooting 55 percent, including 13 of 25 from 3-point range, in a matchup featuring two of the nation's best offensive teams.
+Yet it was the Tar Heels' work on the boards that proved just as important.

-North Carolina (8-2) made 13 of 25 3-pointers to go along with a 42-21 rebounding advantage.
+North Carolina finished with a 42-21 rebounding advantage.
 That included 14 offensive boards that led to a 27-0 edge in second-chance points, which proved critical on a night when neither team missed too often.

 BIG PICTURE

-Gonzaga: The Bulldogs sat at No. 1 in the AP Top 25 about a week ago, but they've lost two straight - though both games were serious nonconference tests that are sure to prepare the Zags for later in the season.
+Gonzaga: The Bulldogs sat at No. 1 in the AP Top 25 about a week ago, but they've lost two straight - though both games were serious nonconference tests.
 They lost a close one last weekend against No. 3 Tennessee, then fell behind early Saturday night and never could catch up against a UNC offense that looked very comfortable on its home floor.

+"I think we did our job making them take tough shots, but we just didn't come up with the rebounds," said Josh Perkins, who had 20 points and eight assists.

+"They wanted it on the boards, and defensively they went at us.
+They earned that win."

 UNC: The Tar Heels offered a reminder that they have the firepower to score with just about anybody.
 One significant concern, though, was they committed a season-high 23 turnovers that led to 29 points for Gonzaga - the kind of mistakes that could've proved very costly had North Carolina not been shooting so well and dominating the glass.